UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools

 In this session, to aid the readers’ understanding, we separate the results of each table and figure into individual sections and discuss them in detail.

-\textbf{Stage-Wise Prompt Independence and Fine-Grained Feature Encoding.} As discussed in Section~\ref{sec:Few Prompt Expansion}.
-Motivation, we hypothesize that the prompts added at each stage should not only retain previously acquired information but also capture new, fine-grained features.
-Figure~\ref{Figure2}.(b) supports this hypothesis by presenting a similarity matrix of the prompts introduced at successive stages under our proposed method.
-The clear diagonal pattern indicates that prompts are learned independently at each stage, with minimal redundancy across stages.
-In other words, newly added prompts effectively encode novel information without overlapping with existing ones.
-Additionally, Figure~\ref{Figure2}.(a) demonstrates that the expanded prompts focus on subtle distinctions.
-In this figure, the brown markers denote prompts from the integrated prompt pool, initially learned via the base OS-Prompt model, while the other markers represent stage-specific prompts.
-Whereas the prompts from OS-Prompt broadly span the feature space, our integrated prompts form tighter clusters that reflect more refined feature representations.
-Finally, the quantitative results in Table~\ref{Table3} indicate that our method outperforms existing state-of-the-art (SOTA) models, providing empirical evidence for the hypothesis in Section~\ref{sec:Motivation for Proposal and Integration of Prompt-Pool}.
+\textbf{Stage-Wise Prompt Independence and Fine-Grained Feature Encoding :} As discussed in Section~\ref{sec:Few Prompt Expansion}.
+Motivation, we hypothesize that prompts introduced at each stage should (i) preserve previously acquired knowledge while (ii) encoding new, fine-grained features.
+Fig.~\ref{figure3}.(b) supports this hypothesis by visualizing the inter-stage prompt similarity matrix under our method.
+The pronounced diagonal structure indicates that prompts learned at different stages remain largely independent, exhibiting minimal redundancy across stages.
+In other words, newly added prompts capture novel information rather than overlapping with existing prompts.
+Moreover, Fig.~\ref{figure3}.(a) suggests that our expansion strategy focuses on subtle distinctions.
+In the figure, the brown markers denote prompts learned by our integrated prompt pool, whereas the other colors correspond to prompts from the existing PCL method.
+While OS-Prompt prompts broadly cover the feature space, our integrated prompts form tighter clusters, implying more refined and discriminative representations.
+Finally, the quantitative results in Table~\ref{Table1} show consistent improvements over prior SOTA methods, providing empirical evidence for the hypothesis in Section~\ref{sec:Motivation for Proposal and Integration of Prompt-Pool}.